henriquesimoes/humpback/solutions/README.md

 own for evaluating the classification.
 The implementation is available at [util/test](../util/test).

-To use this utilitary, we should give it at least four arguments:
+To use this utility, we should give it at least four arguments:

 - `--test`: path to test CSV file from the corresponding experiment (generated in [splits](#creating-splits)).
 It may be the `hard.csv` file as well;